playup/CoreTextToy/README.markdown

 Beginning of a UILabel workalike that uses CoreTest to render NSAttributedString objects.

+### CCoreTextRenderer

+The rendering class that takes NSAttributedStrings and some other parameters and renders them into the current CGContext.

 ## FAQ

 ### Why does this even exist?
 Why not just use UIWebView?